 On today’s date in 1928, Canada’s Post Office Department (now Canada Post) released an eight-cent King George V stamp (Scott #154) as part of its Scroll issue.

 Printed by the Canadian Bank Note Co., the stamp was designed by Herman Herbert Schwartz.
-The Scroll series, which began being issued in October 1928 and depicted scroll work as part of its design, replaced the Admiral stamp series of earlier years.
+The Scroll series, which saw its first issue in October 1928 and depicted scroll work as part of its design, replaced the Admiral series of earlier years.

-Because Canada’s regular issue postage stamp designs went unchanged for 16 years, in 1928, the department to issue a new series of definitives featuring a contemporary portrait of King George V. As noted earlier, scroll work replaced the crowns on the design, and the stamps were bilingual with the words “postes” and “post.”
+Because Canada’s regular-issue stamp designs went unchanged for 16 years, the department issued the new series of definitives featuring a contemporary portrait of King George V. As noted above, scroll work replaced the crowns on the design, and the stamps were bilingual with the words “postes” as well as “post.”